July 16, 2017 We have a cover for Children of the Salt Road! A new blog post tells a little bit about where it is set.

 To recover from a professional misstep back home, Catherine and her husband Mark rent a seaside cottage in rural Sicily.
 The appearance of a mysterious boy tests the young couple’s confidence in one another.
-As events grow more perplexing, their perceptions and desires diverge, driving a wedge between them and forcing them to question their world views as they grapple with the power and pull of an ancient, tradition-filled way of life.
+Their desires, and even their perceptions, diverge, driving a wedge between them and forcing them to question their world views as they grapple with the power and pull of an ancient, tradition-filled way of life.

 At the Becoming Italian menu link, I describe the story of my nearly-complete attempt to obtain recognition of my dual Italian and American citizenship.